A Proven, Repeatable Change Management Model for Change Managers and Project Teams

 Phase 1 Deliverables to Complete

-Each phase of the OCM Solution Change Management Framework includes specific recommended deliverables.
+Each phase of the OCM Solution Change Management Framework includes specific recommended deliverables for the management of change.
 Of course, you may not need all of them.
 The exact assessment deliverables you require and the order in which you perform your assessments will depend upon your project scope and requirements.

 Understanding how one assessment connects to another can help when you are reviewing approaches to managing organizational change.
 For example, before you can even begin to assess stakeholders and user resistance, you typically need to understand the project by doing a project assessment.
 Once you do that, you need to assess the change impacts of the project to see which target groups are being impacted and by what level of magnitude.